 Lyubomirsky lives happily in beautiful Santa Monica, California with her husband, Peter Del Greco, and their two children, Gabriella and Alexander.

 A luminary figure in Positive Psychology, Christopher Peterson, Ph.D.
 (February 18, 1950 - October 9, 2012) was the Arthur F. Thurnau Professor of Psychology at the University of Michigan and Templeton Senior Fellow at the Positive Psychology Center of the University of Pennsylvania.
 Chris work and teaching has been a central influence for Ben and for the trainer team of MentorCoach since our initial contact in early 2003.
 Chris regularly taught "North of Neutral -- The Positive Psychology Immersion Master Class," Positive Psychology Applications in Action", and "Positive Psychology and Well-Being," by global teleconference from his office in Ann Arbor, Michigan.
-The classes were extraordinary and continue to be available by recording.
+The classes were extraordinary.

 A longtime friend of MentorCoach, Chris repeatedly appeared in public and private teleconference calls, taught multiple classes, and with his colleague and collaborator, Nansook Park, Ph.D., gave a long and hilarious keynote for our 2009 MentorCoach Conference in Bethesda.